-If you’re a stroke survivor or caregiver, we hope it gives you the reassurance and guidance you need during this time of transition.
+This article will help you understand the causes and coping mechanisms for different behavior changes after stroke.
+If you’re a stroke survivor or caregiver, we hope you find the guidance you need during this time of transition.

 Types of Behavior Changes After Stroke